Bloom Filter Encoding for Machine Learning: Methodology

 \section{Methodology}

 The overall workflow is shown in Fig. \ref{fig:generic_pipeline}.
-The process begins with the data being sourced.
-The data is then segmented into training and testing sets.
-Following this segmentation phase, the encoded Bloom filter bit array for each sample is constructed in the training and testing sets.
-The encoded Bloom filter bit arrays from the training set are solely used to train the model, while those from the testing set are used to evaluate model performance.
-The inference results are compared against the known classification of the test samples.
-Furthermore, the data compression ratio and security metrics of the encoded Bloom filter bit arrays are calculated and evaluated.
+The process begins with data collection, followed by a training/test split.
+Each sample is then transformed into a Bloom filter bit array.
+Bloom filter encodings derived from the training set are used to train models, while those from the test set are used for evaluation.
+Model predictions are compared against ground truth labels.
+In addition to predictive performance, compression and representation characteristics of the Bloom filter encodings are analyzed.